kh0pper/DSCI-5330-Assignment-02/Ford_Executive_Memo_Outline_Based.md

 | 2024 | 285 | 159 | 44.9 | 3.5 |

 **Pattern Analysis:**
 Ford maintains a complex balance sheet structure due to its captive finance arm.
-While total debt appears high, the separation between Ford Credit and Automotive operations is critical to understanding the company's true leverage position.
+While total debt appears high, the separation between Ford Credit and Automotive operations is critical to understanding the company's true leverage position - a clear application of the business entity assumption in accounting.
+The debt-to-equity ratio spiked to 5.2 in 2020 during the pandemic as Ford increased cash holdings for liquidity while revenues declined, creating the highest leverage reading of the decade.
+This liquidity management decision reflects the going concern assumption, as management took proactive steps to ensure operational continuity during unprecedented market conditions.

 **Recommendations:**
 - Maintain high cash reserves ($20B+) to offset cyclical swings and fund the EV transition